Aberdeen Royal Infirmary: Transportation

-The complex is served by several bus services with regular connections to the city centre and service to places as far as Inverurie and Oldmeldrum in the north, Inverness in the West and Cove Bay in the south.
+The hospital is served by several bus services with regular connections to Aberdeen city centre and service to places as far as Inverurie and Oldmeldrum in the north, Inverness in the West and Cove Bay in the south.
 A new multistorey carpark with space for over 1,000 cars was opened in 2017.

 Research

-There are close links with the University of Aberdeen's medical school and there has been pioneering research in many fields, including the development of MRI and PET scanning.
+There are close links with the University of Aberdeen's medical school and there has been pioneering research in many fields, including the development of MRI and positron emission tomography (PET) scanning.
 A new PET scanner was installed in 2006.

-It has been one of the centres evaluating telemedicine equipment and developing services in Scotland.
+The ARI has been one of the centres evaluating telemedicine equipment and developing services in Scotland.

 Performance

-The Academy of Medical Royal Colleges and Faculties in Scotland produced a report entitled “Learning from serious failings in care” in July 2015.
+The Academy of Medical Royal Colleges and Faculties in Scotland produced a report entitled "Learning from serious failings in care" in July 2015.
 The investigation was launched after scandals in the health service in 2013 and 2014 leading to concerns about patient safety and care at the infirmary.
 They found leadership and accountability were often lacking and bullying was endemic.
 The 20 recommendations for improvements in the NHS included a set of minimum safe staffing levels for consultants, doctors, nurses and other staff in hospital settings.
 They criticised a target driven culture, saying: "Quality care must become the primary influence on patient experience... and the primary indicator of performance."